 Magic!
 Was my Dhadha a Dumbledore?
 Was Dhadhi a sorceress?
 Did we have magic wands somewhere at home?
 I had to know more.

-I was 9 years old there were stories about my grandparents home that used to be spoken of in hushed tones.
+I was 9 years old when I would hear stories about my grandparents home that used to be spoken of in hushed tones.
 There was talk or should I say gossip of magical beings that visited at night and communed with some Dhadhi and Dhadha on divine affairs.

-Magical beings presided in the mango tree in our yard, boy was I confused!
-Then Dhadhi explained that these beings were Djinns who looked after the family and have been with her and Dhadha for a long, long time.
-I longed to see these Djinns, these magical beings that she spoke of they had special gifts that they would use to help us when we needed it.
-I was afraid somewhat as everything I learnt at Madrassah was scary and destructive, I could imagine how terrible these two were.
+I longed to see these Djinns; these magical beings that she spoke of they had special gifts that they would use to help us when we needed it.
+I was afraid somewhat as everything I learnt at Madrassah was scary and destructive, I couldn’t begin imagine how terrible these two were.